 Atlantic Ghost Crab

 I met this little crab on a beach in Cape May, New Jersey.
-It’s Ocypoda quadrata, called a ghost crab or sand crab.
+It’s Ocypoda quadrata, called a or sand crab.
 The Latin name Ocypoda means “fast-footed,” and quadrata describes the rectangular shape of its carapace, or back.
 It is pale like a ghost, and camouflaged to blend with the sand.
 It is famous for hunkering down and covering itself with sand very quickly, seeming to disappear before your eyes.

 Atlantic ghost crab, Ocypoda quadrata.